besou/text_normalization/README.md

 - use trained models for Early New High German
 - train new models for new languages

+More details about the approach can be found in the paper `paper.pdf`.

 ## Setup
 Please install the requirements with the following command:
 ```